Hyperion-BT/helios-book/src/chapter_2/03_ScriptContext.md

 ## TxInput

 The `TxInput` struct as you've probably guessed represents a **Transaction Input**.
-As you can see a **Transaction Input** is a just a wrapper around UTXO created by a previous transaction on the blockchain.
+As you can see a **Transaction Input** is just a wrapper around UTXO created by a previous transaction on the blockchain.

 ```rust, noplaypen
 struct txInput {